 Forget Screen Time Rules.
-Lean In To Parenting Your Wired Child.
+Lean In To Parenting Your Wired Child

 Most interactions are negotiations about how much to use, or tech support kinds of things.
 And almost no discussion of what they're actually doing on the screen, and when it is discussed it's usually initiated by the kids.

-I feel like part of the problem is that parents are getting essentially abstinence - only education, like in sex education.
-The research on that says, if all you hear is 'just say no,' it has no positive effects.
+I feel like part of the problem is that parents are getting essentially abstinence-only education, like in sex education.
+The research on that says, if all you hear is, "Just say no," it has no positive effects.

 Nobody actually thinks we're going to have a world without [tech].
 They're aiming for that healthy relationship.
 A healthy relationship is you being able to have the autonomy to make good decisions.
 That's what we're trying to teach our kids — to make those decisions.
-If we make it all about, here's the restrictions, the on/off switch mentality, that doesn't teach them to make smart, autonomous decisions.
+If we make it all about here's the restrictions, the on/off switch mentality, that doesn't teach them to make smart, autonomous decisions.

 NPR is partnering with Sesame on a new podcast called Life Kit.
 Much like Jordan Shapiro's new book, it will provide overviews of problems or questions in areas where NPR has deep expertise — starting with personal finance, health and wellness, and parenting.